BlackToppStudios/ForkYourFriends/README.md

 # ForkYourFriends
-A small demonstration game using the art of Zip Delong and the Mezzanine Engine.
+A small demonstration game using the art of Zipporah De Long and the Mezzanine Engine.

 The game design document for this is located at: